-In general, there are no teaches on the tapes.
+In general, there are no teaches on the recordings.
 Students are expected to study the list of calls or concepts for the week and come prepared to execute them.
 The lists are available on the web; see below.

 There is presently no definitive reference available for C4.
-The dancers who are participating in the creation of this series used Galburt's Glossary Bill Heimann's Concept Survival Guide, and Ben Rubright's Pocket Reference of C4 Calls and Concepts.
+The dancers who participated in the creation of this series used Galburt's Glossary Bill Heimann's Concept Survival Guide, and Ben Rubright's Pocket Reference of C4 Calls and Concepts.
 Neither the Glossary nor the Pocket Reference utilize complete definitions; both are intended as quick references rather than total documentation.

 The series was not completed; there are some concepts which should have been done on one last recording.
 However, there is sufficient information to enable a talented dancer to become proficient at C4.